top of page

 • sends a weekly newsletter and event calendar home with information from teachers, school administration, and community partners

-GES uses adaptive tests for all other assessments.
-These computer-based, adaptive assessments respond to student answers by presenting harder questions as students answer correctly and easier ones when students answer incorrectly.
+To meet the legal requirement of using normed, standardized assessments to report student achievement, we rely on the Measures of Academic Performance (MAP) tests from the Northwest Evaluation Association and the FastBridge suite of assessments.
+These computer-based, adaptive assessments respond to student answers by presenting harder questions when students answer correctly and easier ones when students answer incorrectly.
 The result is a more precise measurement of an individual’s level of understanding.
 Measuring against previous tests allows us to gauge the amount of growth a student has shown, so we can determine whether the student is making good progress regardless of their grade-level proficiency.
-MCA testing is required by the state, and results are available the following August to families.

 bottom of page